thibmeu/ietf-draft-privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

                  evaluatedElements, proof) == false:
     raise VerifyError

-  outputs = []
+  output = nil
   for evaluatedElement in evaluatedElements:
     N = G.ScalarInverse(blind) * evaluatedElement
     unblindedElement = G.SerializeElement(N)
     hashInput = I2OSP(len(input), 2) || input ||
                 I2OSP(len(unblindedElement), 2) || unblindedElement ||
                 "Finalize"
-    outputs.append(Hash(hashInput))
+    output = concat(output, Hash(hashInput))

-  return outputs
+  return output
 ~~~

-If this succeeds, the Client then constructs a Token as follows, where
+If this succeeds, the Client then constructs `Nr` Token values as follows, where
-`authenticator` is the element of `autheticator_values` that corresponds to the
+`authenticator` is the i-th Nh-byte length slice of `authenticator_values` that
-nonce was sampled in {{client-to-issuer-request}} and that the client wants to
+corresponds to `nonce`, the i-th nonce that was sampled in {{client-to-issuer-request}}:
-redeem:

 ~~~
 struct {